by Arianna Etemadieh

-Paubox also includes security features such as robust SPAM filtering that identifies malware and phishing attacks and has protocols against ransomware.
+Paubox also offers security features such as robust spam filtering that identifies malware and phishing attacks and has protocols against ransomware.

-With seamless integration into business email platforms like G Suite, Office 365 and Microsoft Exchange, you can keep your email address and domain as well.
+With seamless integration into business email platforms like Google Workspace, Microsoft 365 and Microsoft Exchange, you can keep your email address and domain as well.

 When we say there will be no change in user behavior, we mean it.